 When it comes to our individual health and the health of our planet, it seems that things are not going well.
 While we congratulate ourselves on living longer, the incidence of chronic degenerative diseases is going up and affecting people at a younger age.
 It’s a subject I cover in the first part of my book A Life Less Stressed.

-Food and chemical industry produce foods our ancestors wouldn’t have recognised, and an array of chemicals humans have never been exposed to.
+Food and chemical industry produces foods our ancestors wouldn’t have recognised, and an array of chemicals humans have never been exposed to.
 Our obsession with technology (I’m not immune) exposes us to electromagnetic radiation, we keep close to our bodies and brains.
-Its addictive and means we hardly move.
+It’s addictive and means we hardly move.